 6. Flip your thrift store finds

-If you love hitting up thrift stores and hunting down great deals, then one great online business idea is to sell your second-hand treasures online.
+If you love hitting up thrift stores and hunting down great deals, then one great online business idea is selling your second-hand treasures online.

 Your potential customers want to buy cool stuff, but they don’t want to dig through old soccer jerseys and braided belts to get their hands on that one amazing find.
 Take advantage of this by positioning yourself as a trustworthy curator who can go out and uncover those great vintage pieces for others.